numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - A lot of real world phenomena like oscilations, or population growth, are modeled using:
         - polynomials f(x) = 2x² - x³
         - trigonometric functions f(x) = sin(x)
-        - exponentials f(x) = e^x
+        - exponentials f(x) = eˣ
         - other pure functions

-- How to think derivative rules geometrically
+- How to think of derivative rules geometrically
 - What is the derivative of f(x) = x²?
 - If we take a value x, like x = 2, and compare it to a value just slightly bigger (dx bigger) what is the corresponding change in the value of the function (df)?
-And what is df/dx, the rate at which this function is changing per unit change in x?
+- And what is df/dx, the rate at which this function is changing per unit change in x?
-    - We know we can think of df/dx as the slope of a tangent line to the graph x², and from that we can see that the slope generally increases as x increases (at 0, the tangent line is flat and the slope is zero; at x = 1 it is steeper, at x = 2 it is even steeper)
+    - We can think of df/dx as the slope of a tangent line to the graph x²
+    - We can see that the slope generally increases as x increases (at 0, the tangent line is flat and the slope is zero; at x = 1 it is steeper, at x = 2 it is even steeper)
     - Let's picture a square with side x and area x²
     - If we increase x by a little dx, the resulting change in the area of that square is what df means
     - There are 3 new pieces of area added: two thin rectangles and a small square between them
     - The two thin rectangles each have side lengths of x and dx, so their area is x dx, and both of them are 2x dx
-        - for example if x = 3 and dx = 0.01, the two rectangles would be 2 * 3 * 0.01 = 0.06, about 6 times the size of dx
+        - For example if x = 3 and dx = 0.01, the two rectangles would be 2 * 3 * 0.01 = 0.06, about 6 times the size of dx
     - And the small square has area of dx²
-        - for example if dx = 0.01, then dx² = 0.0001
+        - For example if dx = 0.01, then dx² = 0.0001
-            - note: area and length have different units
+            - Note: area and length have different units
                 - side length = 1 cm = 0.01 m
                 - area = 1 cm² = 0.0001 m²
         - In derivatives, dx represents an infinitesimally small length, so dx² represents an even more infinitesimally small area.
 The fact that 0.0001 < 0.01 reflects that small areas shrink faster than small lengths as things approach zero
-        - So it's safe to ignore anything including a dx raised to a power greater than 1
+        - So it's safe to ignore anything that includes a dx raised to a power greater than 1
-    - So we are left with df = 2x dx (df is just some multiple of dx)
+    - We are left with df = 2x dx (df is just some multiple of dx)
-    - Rearranging, 2x = df/dx, so 2x is the derivative of x²
+    - Rearranging, df / dx = 2x, so 2x is the derivative of x²
     - More examples for x²:
         - if we started at x = 3, the rate of change in area per unit change in length added, or change in area/change in x, or d(x²)/dx, would be 2 * 3 = 6
         - if we started at x = 5, then the rate of change would be 10 units of area per unit change in x